hiimzackjones/hiimzackjones.github.io/_posts/2017-09-27-Getting-Into-Cyber-Security-(By-Someone-Who-Hasn't-made-it-in-yet).md

 ## The starting point is a boring place
 You picked this field for a reason.
 Hopefully it wasn't money.
-Hopefully something about it feels awesome.
+Hopefully something about it feels tingly and awesome.
 Chances are that it has nothing to do with subnetting or Cisco IOS commands.
-Yep.
-And then, let me guess - you go to class and you don't experience any of that awesome and then you're like, I don't know if this is for me.
+Also I wouldn't be making a far off guess to say that you go to class and not have any of that awesome that got you there in the first place resulting in the 'I don't know if this is for me' that happens to so many people.

 <iframe src="https://giphy.com/embed/eveLVPcHcbl0A" width="480" height="262" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>